Evaluating Thyroid Problems

 Your doctor will order blood tests.
 They may include the following:

-A TSH test helps determine how much thyroid stimulating hormone (TSH) is being produced by the pituitary gland.
-This test is used to help diagnose or evaluate most thyroid problems.
+- A TSH test helps determine how much thyroid stimulating hormone (TSH) is being produced by the pituitary gland.
+This test is used to help diagnose or evaluate most thyroid problems, by determining whether a person's thyroid hormone is normal, overactive (hyperthyroidism), or underactive (hypothyroidism).

-A T4 test helps determine how much thyroid hormone (T4) is available in the blood.
-This test is most often used to help diagnose hyperthyroidism (too little TSH).
+- T3 and T4 tests help determine how much thyroid hormones (T3 and T4) are available in the blood.
+This test if often used to help diagnose hyperthyroidism or hypothyroidism.

 Based on the results of your exam and blood tests, you may have other diagnostic tests.
 They may include the following:

-A thyroid scan is an imaging test that can show if the thyroid gland is making too much thyroid hormone.
+- A thyroid scan is an imaging test that can show if part of the thyroid gland is making too much thyroid hormone.
 It is most often used if hyperthyroidism is suspected.

 If you have a nodule, you may have a fine needle aspiration done.
 This is a biopsy, which is a procedure to remove a sample of cells.
 An FNA is the best test to find out if thyroid cells are cancerous.
 The doctor uses a needle to take cells from the thyroid.
 The cells are then analyzed under a microscope.
 If cancer is suspected, other tests may also be done to help determine the type of cancer.

-Risks and complications of FNA: These are rare but include mild discomfort, bleeding, and skin infection.
+Risks and complications of FNA are rare, but include mild discomfort, bleeding, and skin infection.